bringauto/external-server-integration-tests/README.md

 # Requirements
 - Python (version >= 3.10)
-- Other Python requirements can be installed by `pip3 install -r requirements.txt`
+- Other Python requirements must be installed by `pip3 install -r requirements.txt`